DataStax-Examples/switch-connection-csharp/README.md

 ## How this Sample Works
 This sample uses environment variables to specify the configuration parameters and whether to use a Cassandra (DSE/DDAC/C*) configuration or an Apollo configuration.
-All the logic to switch between the configurations occurs in the `getClientConfiguration` method.
+All the logic to switch between the configurations occurs in the [`GetClientConfiguration`](https://github.com/DataStax-Examples/switch-connection-csharp/blob/master/Program.cs#L33) method.
 * If you specify the `USEAPOLLO` environment variable and it is `true`:
     * The environment variables are checked to see that `DBUSERNAME`, `DBPASSWORD`, `SECURECONNECTBUNDLEPATH`, and `KEYSPACE` exist
 		* If they exist then the Apollo connection is created